-This 15 minute cardio workout is a cardio endurance circuit which needs no equipment and can easily be done at home.
-You don’t just burn calories in a cardio workout – they’re good for heart health too.
+This 15 minute cardio workout is an exercise circuit which needs no equipment and can easily be done at home.
+You don’t just burn calories in a cardio workout – it’s good for heart health too.
 Regular cardio exercise forces the heart to become bigger and stronger so that it is better at delivering oxygen to the working muscles.
-According to the World Health Organisation, for health benefits (including weight control), you should aim to do at least 75 minutes of exercise a week.
+According to the World Health Organisation, for health benefits (including weight control), you should aim to do at least 75 minutes of cardio exercise a week.

 What is circuit training?

 Any workout in which a series of exercises are done for a set time is a circuit workout.
 Gym circuit classes have everyone do a set time on a machine, following which they move round to the next machine.
 Studio circuit classes have “stations” which are set up around the room.
 The stations may use a piece of equipment, or just be a body weight or cardio station.
 In a circuit workout there can be any number of complete circuits, depending on the time available.
 The idea is that you do the full circuit without rest between exercises, so intensity should be moderate rather than high.